CumulusNetworks/docs/content/cumulus-netq-40/More-Documents/NetQ-UI-Card-Reference.md

 </tbody>
 </table>

 With NetQ, you can monitor the number of nodes running the EVPN service, view switches with the sessions, total number of VNIs, and alarms triggered by the EVPN service.
-For an overview and how to configure EVPN in your data center network, refer to {{<exlink url="https://docs.nvidia.com/networking-ethernet-software/cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/" text="Ethernet Virtual Private Network-EVPN">}}.
+For an overview and how to configure EVPN in your data center network, refer to {{<kb_link latest="cl" url="Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/_index.md" text="Ethernet Virtual Private Network-EVPN">}}.

 ### All EVPN Sessions Card